bastienqueste/gliderad2cp/README.md

 ## Usage

 gliderad2cp requires 2 inputs:
 1. A netcdf (.nc) file of Nortek AD2CP data as output by the Nortek MIDAS post-processing software.
 This software should be procured from Nortek.
-2. Glider data in a timeseries data csv or parquet file (.pqt) file with the following variables:
+2. Glider data in a timeseries dataset with the following variables:
 - "time"
 - "temperature"
 - "salinity"